 Free Basics, mHealth and Thrive

 We’ve really delivered on Free Basics.
-It’s proper content that’s meaningful for women wherever they live.
-Personally, I have no doubt that our content, delivered through easy-to-navigate sites, is saving lives.
-We see more than 11 million sessions a month, with well over 8 million users and 40m-plus page views.
+It’s powerful content that’s meaningful for women wherever they live.
+There is no doubt that our content, delivered through easy-to-navigate sites, is saving lives.
+We see more than 11 million sessions a month, with well over 8 million users and more than 40 million page views.

 To see the real impact of our content and the potential of Free Basics, look at how we responded to the Zika crisis.